top of page

 • Trying again after a setback

-What I Want My Clients to Know
+What I Want You to Hear

 I am proud of you for trying.
 I am proud of you for showing up.
 I am proud of you for wanting to learn and grow.

 You do not have to earn permission to take up space.
-You do not have to perform healing perfectly.
-You do not have to prove your worth through productivity.
+You do not have to perform healing perfectly or prove your worth through productivity.
+You are allowed to grow at a human pace — in seasons, not sprints.

 Rewriting the Echo